-Summary of actions to be taken when an exposure incident occurs:
+Summary of actions to be taken when an exposure incident occurs: 1.
+Report the incident to instructor/clinical agency/ the Deputy Executive Director-Academic

-- 1. Report the incident to instructor/clinical agency/ the Director of Nursing Education - 2.
-Seek immediate medical attention/testing. - 3.
+- 2. Seek immediate medical attention/testing. - 3.
 File required paperwork at Standard College and clinical agency. - 4.
-Complete post exposure follow-up and record keeping according to OSHA Guidelines and the Director of Nursing Education
+Complete post exposure follow-up and record keeping according to OSHA

+Guidelines and the Deputy Executive Director-Academic